Model-Adaptive Approach to Dynamic Discrete Choice Models with Large State Spaces: Model-Adaptive Approach

 For discrete state spaces, \eqref{Self-adjoint equation} boils down to a finite-dimensional linear system.
 For continuous state spaces, we will use deterministic numerical integration to approximate the integral in \eqref{Self-adjoint equation}.

 The adjoint operator $\mT^{*}$ is defined with respect to an inner product space.
 The choice of the inner product does affect the convergence rate of the approximation error.
 Nevertheless, approximation solutions on different spaces all converge superlinearly under regularity conditions.
 To achieve the fastest decay of the approximation error when using CG, we propose to solve \eqref{Self-adjoint equation} on $L^{2}(\bX)$ and define $\mT^{*}$ by the inner product $\langle \cdot, \cdot \rangle$. \Cref{proposition: tau_k decay rate} formally discusses the convergence rate. \Cref{theorem: unique solution on nu2} shows the existence and uniqueness of the solution to \eqref{Self-adjoint equation} on $L^{2}(\bX)$, denoted by $y^{*}$.
 Moreover, \Cref{theorem: same solution} proves $V^{*} = (\mI - \mT^{*}) y^{*}$ where $V^{*}$ is the solution to \eqref{policy valuation} on $L^{2}(\bX, \mu)$.
-The \textit{model-adaptive approach} is as follows: \begin{definition}[Model-adaptive Approach] Let $y_{0} = 0$ be the initial guess and $r_{0} = s_{0} = u$ where $r_{0}$ is the initial residual and $s_0$ is the initial search direction for updating $y$.\footnote{If an alternative initial guess $y_{0}$ is available, then $r_{0} = s_{0} = u - (\mI - \mT)(\mI - \mT^{*})y_{0}$.} The sequence of the model-adaptive approximation solution to \eqref{policy valuation}, $\{ V^{ma}_{k} \}_{k \geq 1}$, is given by: